← Return to FRAME

 3. Long-term growth depends on mental availability and emotional connection, not short-term activity.

-4. Brand Edge and Creative Edge help turn tracking data into clearer decisions, by reading brand performance as a connected system.
+4. Brand and Creative Edge help teams better understand the strength of their brand as part of a connected system.

 1. Brand health metrics show whether a brand is being built or eroded over time, not just how visible it is.